Structures of Equality book coming summer 2026!

 March 27, 2024

-What is subitizing?
 Have you ever noticed how quickly you can recognize the number of fingers someone is holding up?
 Or how many dots there are on a die?
 That’s subitizing (soo-bi-tiz-ing)!
-And it’s a critical foundational skill.
-This blog will cover everything you need to know about what it is, why it’s important, practical tips for implementation, and how it relates to word problem instruction.
+And it’s a critical foundational skill to build number sense.

 What is subitizing?